TankyFranky/tankyfranky.github.io/pages/home.md

 ## Nice to Meet You

-My names Francesco Marrato.
+My name's Francesco Marrato.
 I am a Canadian engineer with a MASc in Electrical and Computer engineering.

 I am an experienced roboticist interested in the creation of reliable, capable, and dynamic, autonomous field robots.